cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

 ### Outline

 We first check whether the conflicting block can indeed be verified from the common height.
 We then first check whether it was a lunatic attack (violating validity).
 If this is not the case, we check for equivocation.
-If this also is not the case, we start the on-chain [accountability protocol](https://docs.google.com/document/d/11ZhMsCj3y7zIZz4udO9l25xqb0kl7gmWqNpGVRzOeyY/edit).
+If this also is not the case, we start the on-chain <!-- markdown-link-check-disable-next-line -->[accountability protocol](https://docs.google.com/document/d/11ZhMsCj3y7zIZz4udO9l25xqb0kl7gmWqNpGVRzOeyY/edit).

 #### **[LCAI-FUNC-MAIN.1]**